kdearbackup/capstone-project/README.md

 Salary is confidential information so:

 - Any employee can view their own salary.
-- An employee's manager can view the salary of any of their direct reports.
+- A manager can view the salary of any of their direct reports.
 - An employee in the HR role can view anyone's salary.

 ### Data Analysis & Salary Prediction